matdon90/OracleDataFetch/README.md

 ## About The Project

 Oracle Data Fetch is a small Web API 2 service for fetching data from old, obsolate Oracle 10g database where cannot be used EF.
 In project there is implemented connection to database with use of ODP.NET.
-To encapsulate the logic required to access data source the Repository pattern is use.
+To encapsulate the logic required to access data source the Repository pattern is used.

 <!-- USED TECHNOLOGIES -->